-Caitlyn Jenner’s ‘Uncomfortable’ Sex Life With Kris Jenner Might Be More Personal Than Transitional
+Caitlyn Jenner's 'Uncomfortable' Sex Reveal Might Be A Kris Jenner Attack

 “I [just] don’t have the appetite for [sex].”

-Despite her past trepidation, however, Caitlyn maintains that she had several semi-successful relationships with women, including Kris, whom she separated from after 22 years of marriage back in 2014.
+Despite her past trepidation, however, Caitlyn maintains that she had several semi-successful relationships with women, including Kris, from whom she separated after 22 years of marriage back in 2014.

-“We fell in love quickly [and got married] after seven months,” Caitlyn shares in ‘Secrets,’ before bringing us between the bed sheets she once shared with Kris.
+“We fell in love quickly [and got married] after seven months,” Caitlyn shares in ‘Secrets,’ before bringing us between the bed sheets she once shared with Kris.”

 “Since – let’s not kid ourselves – everyone wants to know.
 Kris and I had good and frequent sex at the beginning,” she goes on to positively recalled, ultimately noting their sex life as being “imbued with love.”